 Data-Driven Planning to Create a Community’s Dream School

 Built in 1972, Homewood High School expected to hit two milestones at the same time: its 50th birthday, and its full capacity of 1,200.
 News of the bond issue, a hastily assembled land use study and the hopes and dreams of many community members spun into grand plans for a new high school.
 When HPM first met with the superintendent, we outlined our extensive process that starts long before plans, grand or otherwise, are made.
 Our preconstruction team started with a demographic study to assess the community’s needs and a facilities assessment of each school to see what we would be working with.
-Working with comprehensive information, HPM’s team determined that construction of a new high school exceeded the system’s needs and far outstripped its budget.
+Working with comprehensive information, HPM’s team determined that the construction of a new high school exceeded the system’s needs and far outstripped its budget.
 Instead, we were able to draw up a plan for renovations, expansions and updates to all five schools in the district to anticipate population growth, provide newer and more functional facilities and address the top priorities laid out in community meetings and surveys—while staying within the available budget.